Title: President, and Author

 Location: Dallas, Texas; New York, New York, United States

-John Attanasio, author, Politics and Capital, Oxford University Press; and president of The International Academic Institute of Legal Process and Procedure, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in legal education.
+John Attanasio, lawyer, educator, author and president of The International Academic Institute of Legal Process and Procedure, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in legal education.

-From 1998-2015, Mr. Attanasio held the Judge William Hawley Atwell Chair at SMU Dedman School of Law.
-From 2013-2014, he was Distinguished Visiting Fellow at NYU Law School.
-From 1992-2013, he served as Dean of both SLU Law School, where he was the youngest dean in the U.S., and SMU Law School for three five-year terms.
-During his third term from 2008 to 2013, he was the inaugural Judge James Noel Dean.
+Mr. Attanasio has held three endowed chaired professorships.
+He was Distinguished Visiting Fellow at NYU Law School.
+He served as Dean of both SLU Law School, where he was the youngest dean in the U.S., and SMU Law School for three five-year terms.
 He shattered fundraising records at both schools, raising over $125 million.
 At both institutions, he also dramatically increased the admissions and placement profiles of students elevating these to completely unprecedented levels, and hired many distinguished permanent and visiting faculty.
 He led extensive curricular and administrative innovations.
 He helped to establish a new international LL.M. program at SLU and tripled the size of that program at SMU.
 He dramatically increased both student scholarships and capital reserves at both schools.

 Mr. Attanasio is licensed to practice in Maryland and before the U.S. Supreme Court.
-He is a member of the American Law Institute, the American and Dallas Bar Associations, and a lifetime fellow of the American Bar Foundation.
-He has served on several boards of nonprofit organizations.
+He is a member of the American Law Institute, the American and Dallas Bar Associations, and a life fellow of the American Bar Foundation.
 He chaired the Out-of-the-Box Committee on the Future of Legal Education, and the Board of the Notre Dame Center for Civil and Human Rights.
-Currently, he chairs the Board of the International Academic Institute of Legal Process and Procedure.
-The Institute is a 501(c)(3) nonprofit corporation, which seeks to establish judicial academies.
-Its boards and committees include leading figures from government, the judiciary, law, and business.

 Contact Mr. Attanasio